AnymouseProphet/anymouse/ampmisc.md

 This package has one option that can be invoked two different ways.
 What the option does is reduces (not eliminates) the use of italicized text in the output of the commands.

+Dual-License LPPL and MIT.
+Whichever floats your boat.

 Reduced Italics Method One: Automated
 -------------------------------------